Herman and Katnip

-Mice-Capades, the first short of the Herman and Katnip series.

-Herman and Katnip is a series of theatrical cartoons directed by Dave Tendlar, featuring Herman the Mouse and Katnip the Cat, produced by Famous Studios in the 1940s and 1950s.
-Arnold Stang and Allen Swift were the regular voices of Herman, while Sid Raymond was the regular actor for Katnip, although one or both of the characters would occasionally be voiced by Jackson Beck and Jack Mercer, respectively.
+Herman and Katnip is a series of theatrical cartoons featuring Herman the Mouse and Katnip the Cat, produced by Famous Studios in the 1940s and 1950s.
+It is a spin-off of the Noveltoons series, which featured shorts starring the two characters.
+Arnold Stang and Allen Swift were the regular voices of Herman, while Sid Raymond was the regular actor for Katnip, although the characters would occasionally be voiced by Jackson Beck (Herman) or Jack Mercer (Katnip).

 History

 Herman, voiced by Arnold Stang and Allen Swift (and occasionally Jack Mercer), would debut in the 1944 Noveltoon short The Henpecked Rooster.
-From that point on until September 1950, Herman was a solo star of numerous shorts produced by Famous Studios.
+From then until September 1950, Herman was a solo star of numerous shorts produced by Famous Studios.
 In some of his later Noveltoon shorts, Herman would be paired with an unnamed black cat, starting with the short Naughty but Mice (1947), which would establish the plot for subsequent Herman and Katnip cartoons.

 Katnip, voiced by Sid Raymond (and occasionally Jack Mercer), made his first appearance with Herman on November 1950 with "Mice Meeting You".
 Two years later, the duo would star in their own series starting with 1952's Mice-Capades.
 Most of the shorts would be supervised by animator Dave Tendlar, whose direction was notable for its focus on violent gags, more-so then any other director in the studio.
 The two characters continued to star in animated cartoons until 1959.

 The series would generally follow a strict formula: Katnip would attack Herman's cousins while they were going about their day, usually chasing them into a mouse hole.
-Herman would then appear and, discovering his cousins in peril, use his wit and quick thinking to ultimately defeat Katnip.
+Herman would then appear and, discovering his cousins in peril, he use his quick thinking and nimble precision to outwit Katnip.
 All of Herman's battles with Katnip ended with Herman victorious.
 Only two cartoons, You Said a Mouseful and Katnip's Big Day, had Katnip sharing in Herman's victory.

-Frequently Herman and his mouse companions would sing a victory song as they observed Katnip being brutalized, such as being eaten by sharks in Mice Paradise, strung up with Christmas lights in Mice Meeting You, and getting electrocuted by a "shock tester" machine, then flattened by it in Of Mice and Menace.
+Frequently, Herman and his mouse companions would sing a victory song as they observed Katnip being brutalized, such as being eaten by sharks in Mice Paradise, strung up with Christmas lights in Mice Meeting You, and getting electrocuted by a "shock tester" machine, then flattened by it in Of Mice and Menace.
 Some shorts would also depict Katnip getting killed outright, such as getting killed by a giant snow boulder in Hide and Peek, or after attempting to use a shotgun to reach the mouse hole and his ghost being warned about "the fiery furnace" in Mice Capades.

 In 1958, they and the other original Famous Studios characters were purchased by comic-book publisher Harvey Comics, which continued to promote the characters under the name Harveytoons.
 The 1944 to 1950 Herman cartoons (originally released as part of the Noveltoons series) were sold by Paramount in 1955 to U.M. & M. TV Corporation for television distribution.